jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 ..
 Tip:: This process can take a few minutes for the node to register with Distributed Cloud.

-Once the node appears in the Registration list, accept the registration of the node by clicking on the blue check mark.
+Once the Node appears in the Registration list, accept the registration by clicking on the blue check mark.

 **Click the blue check mark** to accept the registration.

 ..
 Note::  If you DO NOT see a blue check mark, it's likely your browser width is NOT wide enough.
 Simply increase the width of the browser and you should see the blue checkmark to approve the registration.

 Once you have clicked the checkmark, the console will bring up the Registration Acceptance menu which shows all the settings of the Customer Edge node.
-Note the parameters you’ve entered from the previous exercise are pre-populated into the appropriate fields.
+Note the parameters you’ve entered from the previous exercise are populated into the appropriate fields.

 ..
 Important:: Look at the Cluster Size parameter and notice this is set to 1.
-In this lab, we will only deploy a single node cluster and thus leave this setting as 1.
-In a production environment, the best practice is to deploy a 3-node cluster minimum.
+In this lab, we will only deploy a single-node-cluster and thus leave this setting as 1.
+In a production environment, the best practice is to deploy a 3-node-cluster minimum.
 In that case, the Cluster Size parameter would be set to 3 so an appropriately sized cluster can be formed.

 **Leave the cluster size set to 1**